Illinois Compiled Statutes

 with child support programs under this Article, Article X, or Title IV of the

 federal Social Security Act.
-The sanctions may discontinue all or part of the
+The sanctions may be time limited or

 continue until the person cooperates in the program.
 The sanctions may be